 Exporters are granted a 'reward' to offset infrastructural inefficiencies and associated costs involved, under two schemes.
-Nature of this reward is grant of 'duty credit scrips' that may be used for payment of Customs Duty and Central Excise Duty (where applicable) on freely transferable basis.
+Nature of this reward is grant of 'duty credit scrip' that may be used for payment of Customs Duty and Central Excise Duty (where applicable) on freely transferable basis.
 These scrips are not eligible for payment of GST (refer Q7 in FAQs issued by DGFT on GST changes, see link in http://dgftcom.nic.in/exim/2000/DGFT-GST-FAQ.pdf)

-Merchandise Exports from India Scheme (MEIS) is a reward computed on the FOB value of exports realized in free foreign exchange and the percentage of this reward is specified in Appendix 3B.
+Merchandise Exports from India Scheme (MEIS) is a reward computed on the FOB value of exports realized in free foreign exchange, or on FOB value of exports as given in the Shipping Bills in freely convertible foreign currencies, whichever is less, unless otherwise specified and the percentage of this reward is specified in Appendix 3B of FTP 2015-20.

-Service Exports from India Scheme (SEIS) is a reward computed based on the 'net' free foreign exchange realized and the percentage of this reward is specified in Appendix 3D.
+Service Exports from India Scheme (SEIS) is a reward computed based on the 'net' free foreign exchange realized and the percentage of this reward is specified in Appendix 3D of FTP 2015-20.

 Criteria MEIS SEIS Eligible exports Notified products to notified countries as per Appx.
 3B Notified services as per Appx.
-3D above \$ 15,000 Ineligible exports • • • • • • • • • • • • • • • • • • • • Foreign exchange received for other purposes like equity, debt, donation, loan repayment, etc. are excluded
+3D above \$ 15,000 Ineligible exports Supplies to EOU, SEZ, deemed exports, products with minimum export price or export duty and other excluded exports Foreign exchange received for other purposes like equity, debt, donation, loan repayment, etc. are excluded